techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ---
 # Teams and Copilot overview

-When you are considering deploying Copilot and AI-based features for your Teams users there are many things to consider.
-The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you are using for Teams Rooms consoles, and the type of license assigned to your Microsoft Teams Rooms consoles.
+When you're considering deploying Copilot and AI-based features for your Teams users there are many things to consider.
+The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you're using for Teams Rooms consoles, and the type of license assigned to your Microsoft Teams Rooms consoles.

 There are four separate sets of AI-based features that can be deployed to your users when you assign a specific license for those users or Teams Rooms consoles.